dylanwulf/EasyTourney/README.md

   mkdir build/
   ```

-7. Open the Makefile with a text editor and modify the first line so it has the **full** path to the wxWidgets build directory that you created in step 3.
+7. Open Makefile-OSX with a text editor and modify the first line so it has the **full** path to the wxWidgets build directory that you created in step 3.
 It will look something like:
   ```
   WX_BUILD = /Users/username/Downloads/wxWidgets-3.0.2/build-osx
   ```

-8. Now just run make with the OSX Makefile, and the executable EasyTourney file should appear in the EasyTourney/build directory
+8. Now just run make with Makefile-OSX, and the executable EasyTourney file should appear in the EasyTourney/build directory
   ```
   $ make -f Makefile-OSX
   ```